blaidddwr/socref/CONTRIBUTING.md

 ): <description>
 ```

+If a change effects every single modified file in a commit then an asterisk can be used for the __scope__.

 ### Body Description

 The __description__ of each paragraph in a body must use correct and clear grammar.
 It must answer the following questions: